Why Are Hackers Targeting Your Medical Records?

 This is just the tip of the iceberg.
 According to Bitglass, 113 million Americans were affected by healthcare data breaches in 2015.
 This is almost 10 times more than the previous year.
 The IDC’s Health Insights group predicted that one in three patients would be the victim of a breach in 2016.
 This trend is likely to continue or even intensify over the coming years.

-The Rise of Medical Record Theft
+The Rise of Theft of Medical Records

 There were over 230 healthcare breaches that impacted more than 500 people in 2015, according to the US Department of Health and Human Services Office for Civil Rights.
 The same organization stated that between 27.8 million and 67.7 million people have had their medical records stolen since they started keeping data in 2009.